ElliotRedhead/IntroductionToICP-MS/README.md

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
--Nav
--Intro
--Info Sections (Individually)
--Footer

-## Existing Features
+### Existing Features

-#Navigation
+####Title
+The title is large and bold, assuring users that they have found the correct page for the information they are searching for, it also includes the acronym in case the user has only ever heard of the shortened version before.
+####Navigation
-The navigation is fully responsive to different resolutions, allowing the user easy access to any of the secvtions of the page and highlighting the current sections they are using using Scrollspy.
+The navigation method provided is fully responsive to different resolutions, allowing the user easy access to any of the sections of the page and highlighting the current sections they are reading using Scrollspy.
 The overview section gives a brief introduction to the instrument, its analysis and degree of sensitivity.
 A list was included for this section to highlight the industries that it is applicable to.
 This section uses a single column layout as is the standard for information websites.
+####Overview
+The overview gives a brief introduction to the background of the method, showing how it is applicable in real-world practice.
+This section gives the reader relative comparisons to better understand the more abstract ideas and gives a brief overview of the main components of the instrument.
+####Ionisation

-This section explains to the user what the role of the plasma is, an image is included to illustrate the physical chemistry concept that occurs upon analysis.
+This section explains to the user what the role of the plasma is, an image is included to help illustrate the physical chemistry concept that occurs upon analysis.
+####Analysis

-The analysis section describes the role of the raminder of the instrument in the analysis.
+The analysis section describes the role of the remainder of the instrument in the analysis.
 A block diagram is included to illustrate how each each part of the instrument interacts, and allows the user to place the concepts to their positions.
+####Maintenance
 The maintenance section is used to discuss the potential drawbacks and cost of ther instrument's running to give the user an idea of logistical challenges that many occur in its use.
+####Contact
 The contact form allows the user to contact the author.
 Its presence invites questions and feedback, allowing both the user and creator to benefit from further discussion.
+The user simply inputs their email address and message into the required fields before clicking the send button.
+####Share
 The option to share the page is given within the footer, if the user has decided that the information provided was valuable to them and would like to share it the available options are for Facebook, Twitter and LinkedIn.
 These sites were chosen as the most suitable target platforms for information distribution from an educational viewpoint.

-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+The user simply clicks the site icon they wish to share to and a new window is opened with the site link filled in the message box for them.

 ### Features Left to Implement
 - Another feature idea